 Supplemental Security Income (SSI) (Title XVI)

-Maybe you never worked, have not worked in the last 4 years, or never had earnings greater than substantial gainful activity (for 2012, the substantial gainful activity amount was $1010, gross, per month).
+Maybe you never worked, have not worked in the last 4 years, or never had earnings greater than substantial gainful activity (for 2017, the substantial gainful activity amount was $1170 gross, per month).
 Now you are unable to work.
 Many people think that they have no options.
-But, Social Security has a benefit program that you should apply for.
+But Social Security has a benefit program that you should apply for.

-Supplemental Security Income (SSI) payments are made on the basis of financial need to adults and children who are disabled, blind, or have limited income and resources.
+Supplemental Security Income (SSI) payments are made based on financial need to adults and children who are disabled, blind, or have limited income and resources.
 Whereas SSDI is funded from the Social Security tax, SSI is financed by general tax revenues.
+The Montgomery Social Security lawyers and Selma Social Security lawyers at The Sellers Law Firm have had great success in winning SSI cases!Do You Qualify for SSI?

 - There are several criteria to qualify for SSI: you must be age 65 or older, be legally blind, or be disabled under the definition provided by the SSA.
 You must also live in the United States, be a US citizen or an eligible noncitizen.